-SEMINAR 1: RESEARCH IN THE SOCIAL SCIENCES [Monday, 12 February - Claudia]
+SEMINAR 1: RESEARCH IN THE SOCIAL SCIENCES [Monday, 10 February]

 This seminar deals with the importance of social research, focusing on the nature of research in the social sciences, the different approaches to knowledge, and the role of methodology.
-It will focus on the significance of indigenization and reflexivity in social science research.
-It also briefly explains some of the scholarly debates on the nature of knowledge in social science research.
+It will focus on the significance of reflexivity and dialogical co-production of knowledge in social science research.
+It also briefly explains some of the scholarly debates on the complex and dialogical relationship between object and subject in social science research.